johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 ~~~
 Because the resolver uses Validated mode (by querying for the SVCB record at
 _dns.<nameserver FQDN> and validating the response) all data in the received
 SVCB record MAY be used.
-In this case that includes the negative signal "-do53",
+In this case that includes the negative transport
-which will effectively turn off
+signal "-do53", which will effectively turn off UDP/TCP use by the resolver for
-UDP/TCP use by the resolver for communicating with this particular authoritative
+communicating with this particular authoritative nameserver.
-nameserver.

 # 6. Recursive Nameserver Behavior